 Lactose intolerance should not be confused with milk allergy, which is much less common.
 Milk allergy is a sensitivity to the protein in milk, not lactose (a carbohydrate), and occurs most often in infants.
 Sensitivity to cow’s milk protein is higher in early years because of the immaturity of the digestive and immune systems.
-An estimated 0.3% to 7.5% of infants (2, 3) experience cow’s milk allergy.
-The incidence is higher in infants who are fed cow’s milk very early in life (i.e. before 3 - 4 months of age) and/or who have a family history of allergies (2, 3).
+An estimated 0.5% to 3% of infants at age 1 experience cow’s milk allergy (1).
 It usually disappears by 2 years of age but in a few cases may continue or appear later in life.
-By the age of five, 80% of children outgrow milk allergies (1).
+By the age of five, 80% of children outgrow milk allergies (2).

 Dairy exclusion can increase risk of disease like osteoporosis if adequate nutrients are not replaced or supplemented (3).
 It is important for individuals that are dealing with a lactose intolerance, as opposed to a dairy allergy, to continue to include milk and alternatives in their diet.

 1. Flom, JD, Sicherer SH.
 Epidemiology of Cow Milk Allergy, (2019) Nutrients 11(5):1051. doi:10.3390/nu11051051

 2. Australasian Society of Clinical Immunology and Allergy.
 Cow's milk(dairy) allergy, (2019). https://www.allergy.org.au/images/pcc/ASCIA_PCC_Cows_milk_dairy_allergy_2019.pdf